beelabhmc/ant_tracker/README.md

    file which only contains the ROI, this file is necessary to crop and rotate the video to capture just the ROIs.
 It takes ROIs which are defined by roidetect.py.
+ - [metadata.py](scripts/vid_meta_data.py) A script which reads the metadata from videos and contains functions with it common to multiple other python scripts.
  - [plot_tracks.py](scripts/plot_tracks.py) A python script which plots the tracks which matlab detects in an ROI.
 This is useful for observing the impact of tinkering with the parameters.